telerik/reporting-docs/getting-started/web-designer/improving-basic-report.md

 1. Let's update the report title to display the selected category available in the new Report Parameter:

-	1. Select TextBox in the Report Header.
+	1. Select the TextBox in the Report Header.
 	1. Click on the ellipses (...) beside its `Value` property in the Property editor.
 This opens the `Edit Value` dialog.
 	1. Select the `Report Parameters` from the list on the left.
 	1. Double-click on the `Category Value` from the middle list.